ruby/TryRuby/source/articles/2015-01-01-try-ruby-version-4.html.markdown

 - Lesson content also missed some important information (like __if__ statements)
 - All previous TryRuby versions consisted of an irb interpreter with a web front-end.
-  Even though some security measures have been taken (isolating and restricting the irb process and whitelisting input), this still sounds like a disastrously bad idea from a security perspective!
+  Even though some security measures have been taken (isolating and restricting the irb process and whitelisting input), this still sounds like a bad idea from a security perspective!
   TryRuby<sup>R4</sup> runs inside the web browser
-- TryRuby.org is embedded in a commercial venture.
-This doesn't seem in line with the free spirit in which TryRuby was created
-- Since I have a C/C++ background and am switching to Ruby/Rails, I needed a small but significant Ruby project for my resume.
-  The original lesson content was brilliant stuff, so working on TryRuby was a most enjoyable experience

 ### Changes
 By changing the TryRuby mechanics from running irb on a server, to running Opal in the web browser,